infraxer/2048-Game/README.md

 2. Tiles with the same number will merge when they collide.

 3. The game ends when you reach the 2048 tile or when there are no more valid moves.
+## Installation

+1) Download all 3 files
+- 2048.html
+- 2048.css
+- 2048.js

+2) Put all the 3 files in the same folder.

+3) Run the 2048.html file in your browser.
 ## Contact
 If you have any questions or suggestions, please feel free to reach out to me at